-ADMN 295-3 BUSINESS POLICY
+ADMN 295 BUSINESS POLICY

-The Business Administration Business Policy course is a capstone course integrating the varied disciplines in business including accounting and finance, marketing, operations, economics, forecasting, and management philosophies into a comprehensive knowledge base which becomes a foundation for strategic planning.
+A capstone course integrating the varied disciplines in business including accounting and finance, marketing, operations, economics, forecasting, and management philosophies into a comprehensive knowledge base which becomes a foundation for strategic planning.
 Computer simulations will be used to provide planning and decision-making opportunities.

 ADMN 181, COMM 240/241 or equivalent.
-Equivalents: